cuthbertLab/music21/music21/doc/html/_sources/modulePitch.txt

         .. attribute:: musicxml

-        Provide a complete MusicXM: representation.
+        Provide a complete MusicXML representation.
 Presently, this is based on

         .. attribute:: mx